 Winter be my Shield is a brilliant debut by an obviously talented writer and I look forward to reading the sequels.
 This is a book that will be enjoyed by connoisseurs of Fantasy but would also make a good starting point for those who are new to the genre.
 Definitely a book you don’t want to miss!

-- Challenge: 2012 Australian Women Writer’s Reading Challenge
+Read as part of the 2012 Australian Women Writer’s Reading Challenge